 Established in 1922 by Alfred and Josephine Roberti, the ranch has grown from a small dairy to a nearly 6,000-acre cattle and hay operation.
-In 1952 the Robertis, along with their son Elmer, purchased thirty head of registered Angus cows from F.E.
+In 1952, the Robertis and their son Elmer purchased thirty heads of registered Angus cows from F.E.
 Bush in Cedarville, California.
-At that time the operation slowly began to phase out the dairy and headed toward becoming a beef ranch.
+At that time, the operation slowly began to phase out the dairy and headed toward becoming a beef ranch.
 The thirty cows mentioned above became the foundation of today’s herd, which is roughly 400 mother cows.

-Up until the 1960’s the ranch produced enough forage for sixty dairy cows and a small beef herd.
-Hay was grown on native meadows and dry-land grain was also harvested.
+Until the 1960s, the ranch produced enough forage for sixty dairy cows and a small beef herd.
+Hay was grown on native meadows, and dry-land grain was also harvested.
 There was not much time for fun and games in those days.
-Travel was harder and so were the winters.
+Travel was more challenging, and so were the winters.
 Entertainment included hunting and fishing, along with many Grange dances.

 P.O.
 Box 35